Visitor Insurance for Brazilians Visiting Florida

 My elderly Brazilian parents have diabetes.
 Can they get coverage?

 Yes — visitors insurance is not subject to health underwriting.
 Diabetes does not affect eligibility or price.
 However, routine diabetes management (prescriptions, routine checkups, glucose monitoring) is not covered.
-What IS covered: if your parents experience a diabetic emergency, cardiac event, or other acute condition in Florida, that is covered as acute onset of pre-existing condition up to $25K–$100K depending on the plan.
+What IS covered: if your parents experience a diabetic emergency, cardiac event, or other acute condition in Florida, that is covered as acute onset of pre-existing condition up to the full policy maximum for travelers under age 70.